ruttl/bug-tracking-react-native/README.md

-# Ruttl Bug Tracking React Native SDK
+## Introduction

-Welcome to the official Bug Tracking React Native component provided by [ruttl](https://ruttl.com/mobile-app-feedback/).
+Welcome to the official Bug Tracking React Native component provided by [ruttl](https://ruttl.com).
 This component allows you to seamlessly capture visual bugs in your mobile apps and annotate them with ease.

 The Bug Tracking React Native component is open source — contributions are welcome!